WassimZm/STT-Breton-language/Evaluation/Gweltaz_Vosk_Evaluation.md

  - **WER :** 1.0 ( 100% of the words are considered incorrect )
  - **CER :** 0.2857142857142857 ( Only 28% of the characters are incorrect )

+The high error rate is primarily due to skipping the normalization and tokenization phase before model evaluation.